heutelbeck/sapl-policy-engine/sapl-documentation/5_7_SAPLExpressions.md

 Looks for the specified key or array index in the current object or array and, recursively, in its children (i.e., the values of its attributes or its items).
 The recursive descent step can be applied to both an object and an array.
 It returns an array containing all attribute values or array items found.
 If the specified key is an asterisk (`..` **or** `[]`, wildcard), all attribute values and array items in the whole structure are returned.

 As attributes of an object are not sorted, the order of items in the result array may vary.

+{: .info }
+**Depth limit:** To prevent runaway recursion on deeply nested structures, recursive descent is limited to a maximum depth of 500 levels.
+If this limit is exceeded, an error is returned.

 > Applied to an `object`